-Reasons for declines in the number of youth in the juvenile justice system in Virginia and nationally are not fully understood, but are at least partially a result of declines in referrals and juvenile arrest rates.
+Reasons for declines in the number of youth in the juvenile justice system in Virginia and nationally are not fully understood, but are at least partly a result of declines in referrals and juvenile arrest rates.
 Fewer complaints are being referred to Virginia's juvenile justice system than a decade ago.
 Between FY11 and FY20, the number of intake complaints filed against youth decreased 42 percent from about 71,000 to 42,000 complaints (sidebar).
 The decline in complaints occurred across all offense types (e.g., felony, Class 1 Misdemeanor, and status offenses).
+Virginia's complaint

-Virginia's complaint trends are similar to national trends as the number of delinquency cases filed across the country declined 45 percent from 2010 and 2019.
+An average of 1.4 complaints are filed per youth intake case.
+Between FY11 and FY20 the total number of intake cases decreased by 45 percent. trends are similar to those nationally as the number of delinquency cases filed across the country declined by 45 percent between 2010 and 2019.